 The pristine Everest region has turned into a big piece of trash carried and dumped by so-called adventurists who, in search of glory end up killing themselves and many others involved in their heedless achievement attempts.

-Seeing so many people in such extreme weather and high altitude might make you less worried about the possible hazards, but it’s not the number of people you see that should make you feel safe.
+Seeing so many people in such extreme weather and the high altitude might make you less worried about the possible hazards, but it’s not the number of people you see that should make you feel safe.
 If something wrong happens to you, there is a high, in fact, an equal chance of happening that ‘wrong’ to everybody else.

 No Government Intervention.

 You will have to pay $11,000.00 as a permit fee for a single attempt to climb the tallest mountain on earth in the most favourable season.
 It’s a cash cow, why would someone not milk it, right?
+But that is shameful for the government to think.

 Despite the alarming number of deaths on the Everest, the authorities have not come up with any sort of intervention to stop novice climbers from trying to get to the top.